-Does Blessing Rieman College of Nursing have a good student to faculty ratio?
+Does Blessing Rieman College of Nursing and Health Sciences have a good student to faculty ratio?

-Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at Blessing Rieman College of Nursing.
+Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at Blessing Rieman College of Nursing and Health Sciences.

 Student to Faculty Ratio is Well Above Average